 - Using the paddle attachment, mix on low speed until mixture has cooled to lukewarm (about 120F for instant yeast or 110F for dry active yeast).
 Sprinkle in yeast and mix to combine.
 If using instant yeast, proceed to next step.
 For active dry yeast, let stand 5 minutes before proceeding.

 - Add salt and 1 cup of the flour to the mixture and still using the paddle attachment, mix until combined.
 Remove the paddle attachment and replace with the kneading hook.
-Begin adding the 2nd cup of flour gradually, until you have a moist dough ball, not sticky to touch, but almost.
+Begin adding the more of flour gradually, until you have a moist dough ball, not sticky to touch, but almost.
 You may need to add a bit more flour than specified, but be careful you don't add too much.
 You want to stop when the dough is just not sticky, but is still very moist.

 - Remove dough to a greased bowl, cover with plastic wrap and allow to rise until doubled, about 45-60 minutes.